 Effective Blau syndrome treatment centres on immunosuppressant drugs.
 This approach aims to reduce inflammation and manage the symptoms effectively.

-Doctors may prescribe corticosteroids, like prednisolone, are used to rapidly control severe inflammation and flares.
+Systemic or local corticosteroids (e.g., prednisolone) are commonly used to rapidly control severe inflammatory flares, including arthritis and uveitis, but long‑term use is limited due to adverse effects.
 Due to significant side effects, especially with long-term use, the goal is to use the lowest effective dose for the shortest possible duration, while simultaneously introducing other medications (steroid-sparing agents) to allow the corticosteroids to be tapered down.
 These medications help to control acute inflammation during flares.
 However, medical experts oppose prolonged usage of these corticosteroids because of their prominent side effects, especially among children.

 Besides corticosteroids, other treatment options include:

-Methotrexate is a go-to medication when it comes to treating joint and eye issues, and it can help cut down on the need for steroids.
+Methotrexate is commonly used as a first‑line steroid‑sparing agent for arthritis and uveitis in Blau syndrome, although clinical response can be variable.
 If methotrexate is ineffective or not tolerated, treatment typically escalates to biological therapies, such as TNF-alpha inhibitors.
 Other conventional DMARDs like mycophenolate mofetil or azathioprine may also be considered as alternatives or adjunctive therapies.

 A couple of immunotherapy practices can also help ease the symptoms of Blau syndrome, like